 I’ll admit that I’ve struggled for years with reading my devotion or hearing a great sermon and then not being able to remember or talk about it the next day—or even later the same day!

-The Enduring Word Bible, or any journaling Bible, provides extra margin space for putting pen to page while reading God’s Word.
+Journaling Bibles provide extra margin space for putting pen to page while reading God’s Word.
 The process is simple: you read, you pause to reflect on the passage or verse, and then you respond by writing a portion of Scripture, an expression of faith, or a prayer in the margin.

 Taking extra time to add an illustration or color to your lettering adds to the meditation time and provides a picture in your mind to take with you through the day.
 I have found that by slowing down, I am more likely to have the Word ready to share with others as God presents opportunities in my daily life to reach out.
 It also creates a kind of faith story of my life and becomes a legacy to leave behind for my family.